sethreidnz/react-introduction-tutorial/10-Route-Parameters.md

 git checkouts step-10
 ```

-First things first I need to create the container component for my employee profile page.
+First things first, I need to create the container component for my employee profile page.
 I have created
 the file `src/containers/EmployeeProfile`.
 My bare bones `EmployeeProfile` looks like this:

 ``` javascript